nextpyp/pyp/docs/workshop/nysbc_day1.rst

 Session Goal: 3D Refinement
 --------------------------

 * In this session we will import 19,972 HIV-Gag protein particles, import initial reference-based alignments, then go through a condensed version of the 3D Refinement pipeline to attain an ~4Å resolution structure from 5,000 filtered particles.
 For the sake of time, we have pre-populated a workflow with parameters.
-As a group, we will import this work flow, then we will go through the steps and discuss the parameters and features while the refinement runs.
+As a group, we will import this workflow, then we will go through the steps and discuss the parameters and features while the refinement runs.

 .. nextpyp:: Step one: Import particles